i5hi/julie/README.md

 ```

 ### integration
-To test the server with the bash client, first create a new user with an apikey
+To test the daemon with the bash client, first create a new client with an apikeyd

 ```bash
 # Uncomment the last two asserts that delete the clinet and service db entries